lemlac/mulem/docs/reference.md

 print("{ptr^}")  -- Prints "2", points to y
 ```

 Consider this a work in progress.
 This will need more testing to figure out the best way to handle pointers.
-Some featues like memory allocation and safe pointers will probably be implemented through a standard library.
+Some features like memory allocation and safe pointers will probably be implemented through a standard library.

 #### Unknown Type

-There are some cases where the type can't be infered right away in which case the thing in question gets typed as `Unknown`.
+There are some cases where the type can't be inferred right away in which case the thing in question gets typed as `Unknown`.
 This is an internal type for the compiler to use when it doesn't know what something is, such as a variable that is defined later in the program.
 The compiler will try to resolve it, and if it doesn't, it will throw an error.

 Sometimes with FFI, we don't really know nor care what the actual type to a pointer is.
 We just know that it's a pointer to something.
 In that case, we can type it as `^Unknown`.
 This pointer type is always immutable&mdash;i.e. no `^mu Unknown`&mdash;and dereferencing it will throw a compile-time error.